24bisquitz/dv8p3845/README.md

 # Using Linux on the Dell Venue 8 Pro (3845) Tablet

-Here You can find some workarounds and tweaks for different Linux OSs on the **Dell Venue 8 Pro (3845)** Tablet, to make them tablet friendly and usable on a low-end tablet like the DV8P.
+In this repo you can find some workarounds and tweaks for different Linux OSs on the **Dell Venue 8 Pro (3845)** Tablet, to make them tablet friendly and usable on a low-end tablet like the DV8P.

 I want to use this tablet for fairly simple tasks: Browse the internet, watch movies, listen to music and maybe use it at the uni during lectures.
 This implies several apps, which I want to use: Firefox, VLC, <music app name here>, Xournal/Xournal++ and a separate pdf-reader.

-I have tried several OSs with new kernels (>5.0) and below You can read about which one would suit your needs best.
+I have tried and compared several OSs with new kernels (>5.0) and below you can read about which one would suit your needs best.
 All OSs were 64-bit except for Manjaro Xfce.

 GNOME surely would be the best interface for touchscreen-devices, but it uses too much RAM, which this tablet doesn't have..
-Therefore I tried to stay away from GNOME.
+Therefore I tried to stay away from GNOME and mainly focused on Fedora.

 # DV8P Specs
 - **CPU**: Intel Atom Z3735G; Quad-core 1.33-1.83GHz; 2MB cache; 64-bit supported